Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 Betrayal blindness distorts your ability to distinguish between hopes and behavior.
 Reality testing creates external anchors:

-- Behavior-only journaling: Record only what your partner does, not what they promise or what you hope.
+- Behavior-only journaling.
+Record only what your partner does, not what they promise or what you hope.
 Review weekly for patterns.

-- Timeline documentation: Write down disclosed truths with dates.
+- Timeline documentation.
+Write down disclosed truths with dates.
 When new information emerges, you have concrete evidence of trickle truth rather than gaslighting yourself into believing you “misremembered.”

-- Seek external perspective: A therapist specializing in betrayal trauma or trusted family and friends who knew you before the relationship can reflect reality back when your perception is compromised.
+- Seek external perspective.
+A therapist specializing in betrayal trauma, or trusted family and friends who knew you before the relationship, can reflect reality back when your perception is compromised.

 This is not about building a case for divorce.
 It’s about having solid ground to stand on when someone has deliberately made your reality shift.

-Healthy Attachment vs. Betrayal Bond Attachment Comparison
+Healthy Attachment vs. Betrayal Bond Attachment

 | Dimension | Healthy Attachment | Betrayal Bond Attachment |